Timsto/timsto.github.io/_posts/2022-09-12-using1PasswordasMFAMethod.md

     ![EnterOTP](/assets/images/using1passwordasMFAMethod/enterotp.png)

-13. If its accepted, your done!
+13. If its accepted, your finished!

 If you like it, it would be great if you can share it or if you have any question ping me on [Twitter](https://twitter.com/ti_stock)